yuvalha96/BeSafeHackathon2025/README.md

 ## Project Structure

-- `client/`: Contains the React frontend application.
-- `server/`: Contains the Express backend application, including API routes and database models.

-### Explanation
-#### Root Directory
-- BeSafeHackathon2025/: This is the root directory of your project.

-#### Client Directory
+### Client Directory (`client/`)
-- client/: Contains the React (Vite) frontend application, including `index.html`
+Contains the React (Vite) frontend application.
+- `package.json`: Lists the client-side dependencies and scripts for managing the React application.
+- `.env`: Stores environment variables like the API endpoint URL.
+- `index.html`: Main HTML page hosting all the React components of the application (frontend entry point)
 - `public/`: static assets that do not need to be processed by Vite's build pipeline.
 These files are copied as-is to the build output directory.
 In our case, the HTML's favicon.
 - `src/`: Contains the source code for the React application.
    - `assets/`: assets that are part of the source code and need to be processed by Vite's build pipeline.
-This includes images, fonts, and other files that might be imported into your JavaScript or CSS files.
+This includes images, fonts, and other files that might be imported into your JS or CSS files.
 In our case, the QueenB summer camp logo.
    - `components/`: Reusable UI components such as buttons, forms, and other elements.
+   - `context/`: Contains the React context for the ducks, responsible for pulling the current duck from the API
    - `pages/`: Page components that represent different routes in the application.
    - `services/`: Services for making API calls and handling business logic.
    - `styles/`: CSS and styling files for the application.
    - `App.jsx`: The main React component that sets up routing and renders the application.
    - `index.jsx`: The entry point for the React application, responsible for rendering the App component into the DOM.

+### Server Directory (`server/`)
+Contains the Node.js / Express backend application.
-      - `package.json`: Lists the client-side dependencies and scripts for managing the React application.
+- `package.json`: Lists the server-side dependencies and scripts for managing the Node.js application.

-#### Server Directory
-- `server/`: Contains the Node.js backend application.
+- `.env`: Stores environment variables like database connection strings and server port.
+- `server.js`: The main server file that sets up Express, connects to the database, and starts the server (backend entry point).
 - `controllers/`: Contains the logic for handling API requests and responses.
+- `data/`: Contains the initial duck data (readonly database)
+- `images/`: Contains the duck images referenced by the duck data above
 - `routes/`: Defines the API endpoints and maps them to controller functions.
-   - `.env`: Stores environment variables like database connection strings and server port.
-   - `server.js`: The main server file that sets up Express, connects to the database, and starts the server.
-   - `package.json`: Lists the server-side dependencies and scripts for managing the Node.js application.

 ## Best practices & Teamwork
 [Full guide](BestPractices.md)